Iaijutsu

 Iaijutsu (居合術) is a combative quick-draw sword technique.
-This art of drawing the Japanese sword, katana, is one of the Japanese koryū martial art disciplines in the education of the classical warrior (bushi).
+This art of drawing the katana is one of the Japanese ko-ryū martial art disciplines in the education of the classical warrior (bushi).

 Purpose

 Iaijutsu is a combative sword-drawing art but not necessarily an aggressive art because iaijutsu is also a counterattack-oriented art.
 Iaijutsu technique may be used aggressively to wage a premeditated surprise attack against an unsuspecting enemy.
 The formulation of iaijutsu as a component system of classical bujutsu was made less for the dynamic situations of the battlefield than for the relatively static applications of the warrior's daily life off the field of battle.

 Etymology

+Battojutsu is an older name for iaijutsu.
 Historically, it is unclear when the term "iaijutsu" originated.
 It is also unclear when techniques to draw katana from the scabbard were first practiced as a dedicated form of exercise.
-The Japanese sword has existed since the Nara period (710–794), where techniques to draw the sword have been practiced under other names than 'iaijutsu'.
-The term 'iaijutsu' was first verified in connection with Iizasa Chōisai Ienao (c.
+The Japanese sword has existed since the Nara period (710–794), where techniques to draw the sword have been practiced under other names than "iaijutsu".
+The term "iaijutsu" was first verified in connection with Iizasa Chōisai Ienao (c.
 1387 – c.
 1488), founder of the school Tenshin Shōden Katori Shintō-ryū.